OpenNebula/docs/source/installation_and_configuration/ha/frontend_ha.rst

   Any change in these parameters can lead to unexpected behavior during the fail-over and result in whole-cluster malfunction.
 After any configuration change, always check the crash scenarios for the correct behavior.

-Compatibility with the earlier HA
+Compatibility with the Earlier HA
 =================================

 In OpenNebula <= 5.2, HA was configured using a classic active-passive approach, using Pacemaker and Corosync.
 While this still works for OpenNebula > 5.2, it is not the recommended way to set up a cluster.
 However, it is fine if you want to continue using that HA method if you're coming from earlier versions.